aacecandev/core-project-one/README.md

 You can run a notebook in the `data` folder and repeat my steps, and when you're done, export the DataFrame to a JSON file that will feed the local MongoDB database, or just upload it with your own URL in an `.env` file.

+To be get the basic environment ready, install the packages contained in the `requirements.txt` file.

 ## Fast API

 This projects uses `Fast API` as its backend to create the API.